opconWizard/opcon-docs/docs/job-types/unix.md

 when a job is restarted from Schedule Operations.
 By default, jobs restart from the first step.
 Additionally, UNIX jobs support the ability for users to specify that only a portion of a job be executed.
-By default, jobs execute \"From Beginning to End\".
-Use of either the Job Restart Step or the Job Start/End Step capability requires formatting of the job\'s top-level script, and use of the Job Start/End Step capability requires formatting of the job\'s \"Start Image\" or
-\"Parameters\" in the OpCon Job Details.
+By default, jobs execute "From Beginning to End".
+Use of either the Job Restart Step or the Job Start/End Step capability requires formatting of the job's top-level script, and use of the Job Start/End Step capability requires formatting of the job's "Start Image" or "Parameters" in the OpCon Job Details.
 For additional information, refer to the [sma_job_step](https://help.smatechnologies.com/opcon/agents/unix/latest/Files/Agents/UNIX/sma_job_step.md) utility in the **UNIX LSAM** online help.